E0011875/cs4249_assgn1_ay1819s1/README.md

     ├── practise-trials.html
     ├── pre-questionnaire.html

- ## Project Walkthrough
+## Walkthrough

 A total of 5 screens has been implemented for the experiment, each corresponding to a step of the experiment.
 The breakdown of the screens is as follows:

 1. Welcome Screen
 2. Pre-Questionnaire
-3. Walkthrough/Instructions
+3. Interface Walkthrough
 4. Practise Trials
 5. Experiment
 6. Post-Questionnaire

 #### Welcome Screen